scalate/scalate/webgen/src/documentation/scalate-user-guide.md

 Using the above mechanism via either the *render* or *layout* methods is quite like creating a JSP custom tag inside a .tag file if you come from a JSP background.

 The nice thing is there's really no difference technically between a regular template, a layout or a 'tag' template or a 'partial' (to use Rails terminology), they are all just templates which can have parameters which can be mandatory or optional.

+## Capturing output

+Sometimes you may wish to capture the result of rendering a block of template, assign it to a variable and then pass it as an argument to some method.
+For this the *capture* method can be used.

+For example

+{pygmentize:: jsp}
+<% val foo = capture { %>
+  hello there ${user.name} how are you?
+<%}%>
+...
+${foo}
+...
+${foo}
+{pygmentize}

+We capture the block which generates a greeting, assign it to the _foo_ variable which we can then render or pass into methods etc.

 ## Requirements